 - The cash method is very complex in nature which can not measure the performance of an organization.

 Important Points to Note About Change in Accounting Method

 - Accrual Method has generally accepted accounting principles followed by all the company.
-If the company following the accrual method then it need not disclose to notes to the accounts.
+If the company is following the accrual method, then it need not disclose to notes to the accounts.

 Accounting Method is followed by double accounting principles and important for all organizations to maintain books of accounts for better recording of transactions and for going concern assumption.
 Proper and necessary training is also required to know how it is useful for an organization.